Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-12-only-human.md

 His attempt to maintain a deadpan expression at that last one failed, leaving the smile straining at the corners of his eyes and mouth.

 "He..."
 Jen paused mid outraged defense, and ran through her immediate reactions.
 "He didn't.
-I *knew* Adrian, he wouldn't...not to his **wife**!"
+I *knew* Adrian, he wouldn't... not to his **wife**!"

 "Doesn't say *she* was the victim."
 Powell pointed out.

-"Well it must have been somebody who *hurt* her or, or...He definitely wouldn't do something like that to somebody he *loved.*" She protested aloud, mouth rushing off ahead of her thoughts.
+"Well it must have been somebody who *hurt* her or, or...
+He definitely wouldn't do something like that to somebody he *loved.*" She protested aloud, mouth rushing off ahead of her thoughts.

 *Except to protect her.* Old Jen reminded herself internally, flashing up the memory of Adrian's inexorably strong arm clamped tight around her throat.